DZRC

 DZRC (873 AM) was a radio station owned and operated by Filipinas Broadcasting Network.
-The station's studio and transmitter were located along Capt.
-F. Aquende Dr., Legazpi, Albay.

 History

 DZRC was established as a commercial radio station; and at the time when the Philippines was under martial law, it was among the three in the city which were able to operate.

 By mid-2000s, DZRC, at least, was the station that leased all of its operational hours to blocktimers instead of producing its own programs.
 In the country, blocktime is a common practice where journalists are required to buy radio timeslots, which would be sold to advertisers.

 DZRC went off air in 2017.

 Legal actions

 The station was involved in cases handled by the Supreme Court, where FBNI acted as the petitioner.
 In 1998, the petition was granted, dismissing a labor complaint filed by a station's volunteer reporter, citing lack of merit.
 In 2005, the petition was denied, affirming the 1992 decision of the Legazpi Regional Trial Court Branch 10 in a civil case where FBNI and two hosts of a radio documentary program were held liable for libel in relation to a 1989 exposé on alleged complaints against a medical school.